 What is elder abuse?

 Elder abuse can be defined as "a single, or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust which causes harm or distress to an older person".
-Elder abuse can take various forms such as physical, psychological or emotional, sexual and financial abuse.
+Elder abuse can take various forms such as financial, physical, psychological and sexual.
 It can also be the result of intentional or unintentional neglect.

 Addressing elder abuse

-Approaches to define, detect and address elder abuse need to be placed within a cultural context and considered along side culturally specific risk factors.
+Urgent public health action is needed to protect the rights of older persons.
+Approaches to prevent, detect and address elder abuse need to be placed within a cultural context and considered alongside culturally specific risk factors.
 For example, in some traditional societies, older widows are subjected to forced marriages while in others, isolated older women are accused of witchcraft.

-From a health and social perspectives, unless both primary health care and social service sectors are well equipped to identify and deal with the problem, elder abuse will continue to be underdiagnosed and overlooked.
+From health and social care perspectives, unless both primary health care and social service sectors are well equipped to prevent, identify and deal with the problem, elder abuse will continue to be highly prevalent, underdiagnosed and overlooked.